MARTIMM/martimm.github.io/content-docs/projects.md

 * Gtk version 4 native binding project.
 It is the natural follow up of **Gnome::Gtk3**.
 Many distibutions have kept the same name.
 To use them properly each import must have the `:api<2>` tagged to it.

-  * Gnome::Cairo.
+  * **Gnome::Cairo**.
 Is not supported anymore.
 I have made tests where the cairo object is used from the [Cairo](https://raku.land/github:timo/Cairo) distribution of Timo and it works well.
   * **Gnome::Gdk4**.
 Device access.
   * **Gnome::Gio**.
 I/O to files, network and dbus etc. Partly implemented because Raku has proper I/O to files and network.
   * **Gnome::Glib**.
 Basic facilities.
 Only partly implemented.